Tool 10 - Our Manager Resources: Disability Information, Contacts, and Services

 Here are some valuable resources managers and supervisors can use to support their efforts to build disability inclusive work teams.

-- The ADA National Network provides free and confidential guidance around ADA issues.
+- ADA National Network: Find free and confidential guidance around ADA issues.

-- The Job Accommodation Network offers managers across employment sectors guidance and support on accommodation issues.
+- Job Accommodation Network: This site offers managers across employment sectors guidance and support on accommodation issues.

-- Disability Etiquette: Tips on Interacting with People with Disabilities provides simple tips for interacting with people with disabilities.
+- Disability Etiquette Guide: Get simple tips for interacting with people with disabilities.

 - (COMPANY NAME) policies on including people with disabilities.
 (Insert here—Your company’s own internal general resources for disability inclusiveness, such as policy statements, posters, or departments)